unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_file-stores.md

 # Upload files

-The data browser is a useful tool that lets you directly modify the contents of folder in a File Store.
+The data browser is a useful tool that lets you directly modify the contents of a folder in a File Store.

 In order to use the data browser, the File Store must be deployed.